dce4/dce4.me/_posts/how-did-i-create-this-website/2020-06-03-how-did-i-create-this-website.md

     }
 }
 ```
-After we done with configurations, we can install Ruby and Gems to our server, so it can build and deploy the website codes:
+After we are done with configurations, we can install Ruby and Gems to our server, so it can build and deploy the website codes:

 ```bash
 sudo apt-get install ruby-full build-essential zlib1g-dev